Can I Freeze a Compote?

 6. What type of fruit works best for freezing compote?

-Most fruits freeze well as compote.
+Most fruits freeze well in compote.
 Try experimenting with berries, apples, and peaches.
-If you enjoy blueberries, explore the Blueberry Compote Recipe for more ideas.
+If you enjoy blueberries, consider exploring the Blueberry Compote Recipe for more ideas.

 Conclusion